LSSTDESC/ImageProcessingPipelines/README.md

-# Alert Production and Data Release Pipelines
+# LSST Data Release Production (DRP) Pipeline

-These are image processing pipeline implementations using the LSST Stack.
+This repo contains the DESC version of the LSST image processing DRP pipeline.

+Documentation can be found on the [wiki pages](https://github.com/LSSTDESC/ImageProcessingPipelines/wiki).